The Mediation Process

 Please see our fees page here.

 On the day itself, mediation often begins with a joint session to clarify positions and set the framework for discussions, though this can be adapted or omitted if preferred.
-The process then typically moves into private, confidential meetings with each of the participants, with balanced time and attention given throughout.
+The process then typically moves into private, confidential meetings with each of the parties , with balanced time and attention given throughout.
 Discussions are facilitated with neutrality, sensitivity and commercial realism, always with the aim of helping you reach a practical and mutually acceptable settlement.
 The mediation can be conducted in person or online.

 Harbour Mediation adheres to Civil Mediation Council (CMC) standards together with the European Code of Conduct for Mediation Providers.
 Our Complaints Procedure is available here.